stackbit-projects/fabulous-aluminum-ef152/content/pages/index.md

     title: Welcome to At Ease!!
     subtitle: "A serene haven fighting against domestic violence.\_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ We help victims of domestic violence, support survivors , train bystanders and teach them the various techniques perpetrators use.\_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_ Here, our top priority is to make you feel AT EASE."
     actions:
-      - label: Find help URGENTLY
+      - label: Need Help URGENTLY !
         url: /contact
         style: secondary
     image: /images/Adalee Naturals.png